 Let me tell you something, throughout my career as a graphic designer, I’ve heard so many design principles and rules you should stick to, I can’t even count them anymore.
-Some are just ridiculous and should be ignored, others are good to know and a few are really principles that become mantras in your life.
+Some are just ridiculous and should be ignored but others are good to know and a few are really principles that become mantras in your life.
 The KISS principle (or Keep it simple, stupid) is one of the latter.
-So let me show you why and how to use it in design.
+In this post, I want to show you why and how to use it in design.

 What is KISS (Keep it simple, stupid)?

 This phrase was coined by Kelly Johnson, lead engineer at the Lockheed Skunk Works, in 1960.
-Although he wasn’t actually talking about graphic design back then, KISS has become a well-known principle, graphic designers apply to their layouts ever since.
+Although he wasn’t actually talking about graphic design back then, KISS has become a well-known principle that graphic designers apply to their layouts ever since.

 The principle’s meaning isn’t difficult to understand and very similar to “Less is more”.
 It stresses the importance of simplicity and urges you not overcomplicate your design.

 Why is the KISS principle important in design?

 A clean and simple design is focused on the audience.
 Of course, you want to always create with your audience in mind, but the KISS principle takes this one step further.

 Even just talking functionality, a simple design is easier to produce and to access. (fast-loading digital graphics, less cost for printing, easy to share)